autocontracts/permissioned-blocks/whitepaper.md

 ## The Statechain

-In order to retain the blockchain benefits of decentralisation, the external storage for persistence of the state transitions needs to be also decentralised.
-For the design of Permissioned Blocks, (IPFS)[https://ipfs.io/] was selected for the following reasons:
+In order to retain the blockchain benefits of decentralisation, the external storage for persisting state transitions needs to be also decentralised.
+For the design of Permissioned Blocks, [IPFS](https://ipfs.io/) was selected for the following reasons:
-- Uses a distributed p2p file sharing algorithm called BitSwap
+- Uses a distributed p2p file sharing algorithm called BitSwap.
-- Can store data structures in object form - [IPLD](https://github.com/ipld/specs)
+- Can store data structures in object form - [IPLD](https://github.com/ipld/specs).
 - Has streaming capabilities of large digital media formats (musics, movies etc).

-To store the history of the smart contract state changes, a linked list data structure was chosen such that each state change references the previous state.
+To store the history of the smart contract state changes, a linked list data structure is chosen such that each state change references the previous state.
 We will call this a <b>statechain</b>.

-By harnessing IPFS addressing, the statechain has the same immutability feature of a blockchain.
-IPFS uses a content addressing scheme such that the address of a block of data is the hash of that data.
-If we make the links of the statechain to be address references of IPFS blocks, then if any state in the statechain were to be modified, this would cause the calculation of the statechain head address to be different.
-Resulting in statechain address no longer matching the stored statechain address in the smart contract.
+IPFS uses a content addressing scheme.
+This means that the address of a block of data is the hash of that data.
+By harnessing the IPFS addressing scheme, the statechain has the same immutability features of a blockchain.
+For example, if the statechain is linked together using IPFS blocks, such that each block links the next using an IPFS address, then any modification of a block would cause the calculation of the statechain's head address to be different.
+This would result in statechain head address no longer matching the stored statechain address in the smart contract.

 <p align="center">
 <img src="/images/statechain.png">